 How to Stop the Activity Properly

-When an injury occurs, it’s essential to stop the activity, ensure the injured person’s safety, and provide the right care.
+When an injury occurs, it’s essential to stop the activity immediately, perform injury assessment, and ensure the injured person’s safety by providing the right care.
 Properly halting the game or event creates a controlled environment for assessing the situation and deciding the next steps.
 Here’s how to stop the activity:

 Steps to Stop the Activity Properly:

-3. You must avoid moving the injured person unless they are in immediate danger, such as on the path of ongoing play or traffic.
+- You should be extra cautious when carrying the injured person or avoid moving them unless they are in immediate danger, such as on the path of ongoing play or traffic.

 Common Mistakes to Avoid During This Step